tilesprivacy/tiles-book/README.md

 # Tilekit

-This monorepo contains both in-house and third-party libraries and tools that power the Tiles Launcher.

-To download toolchains from tiles.run, use the Tilekit toolchain installer.
-Tiles.run toolchains support Modelfile SDK, include features like p2p distributed inference and experimental support for training multi-turn agents.
+This toolchain is built with Swift and works as both a CLI and a library.
+Precompiled binaries are available for Windows, macOS, and Linux, covering both stable releases and nightly builds generated via GitHub Actions.

-The design of this toolkit is inspired by ```git/gh```, and ```workerd``` CLIs.
+The design of this toolchain is inspired by `git/gh`, `duckdb` and `workerd`.

 ## Quick Start